 How to Become an Informatics Nurse

-An in-depth look at the duties, responsibilities, schooling, requirements, certifications, job outlook, and salary expectations for today’s Informatics Nurses
+An in-depth look at the responsibilities, requirements, certifications, job outlook, and salary.

-In today’s digital world, Informatics Nurses play a unique and increasingly vital role within our healthcare system.
-While it’s true that direct patient care is not one of their primary responsibilities, their influence, presence, and contributions have a major impact on our nations’ hospitals, clinics, and other healthcare facilities.
+Informatics Nurses play a unique and increasingly vital role in today’s digital world within our healthcare system.
+While it’s true that direct patient care is not one of their primary responsibilities, their influence, presence, and contributions have a significant impact on hospitals, clinics, and other healthcare facilities.

-Informatics Nurses help us evolve the practice of nursing, patient care, and healthcare administration by leveraging a host of digital applications and technologies.
+Informatics Nurses evolve the practice of nursing, patient care, and healthcare administration by leveraging a host of digital applications and technologies.
 These include the use of electronic medical records and computerized provider order entry.
 They work with a variety of medical professionals across the field and serve to bridge the gap between the clinical and technical aspects of medicine.
-As with all nursing occupations, Informatics Nurses are singularly focused on patient safety and well-being.
+As with all nursing occupations, informatics nurses focus on patient safety and well-being.

 It’s a well-known fact that healthcare professionals must gather, maintain, and reference massive quantities of data from numerous sources, including patients, healthcare workers, and insurance carriers.
-An Informatics Nurse brings all this information together by integrating nursing care with a multiplicity of informational, analytical, and organizational sciences.
-This melding of disciplines requires organizational skills and IT proficiency, as well as a comprehensive knowledge of the nursing profession, along with its numerous tasks and responsibilities.
+An Informatics Nurse brings all this information together by integrating nursing care with various informational, analytical, and organizational sciences.
+This melding of disciplines requires organizational skills, IT proficiency, comprehensive knowledge of the nursing profession, and numerous tasks and responsibilities.

-Considered to be one of the top nursing careers, Informatics Nursing can be an extremely rewarding career choice for aspiring healthcare workers who possess an affinity for technology and organization.
-It’s a high paying job with a great deal of responsibility and a high level of job satisfaction.
+Considered to be one of the top nursing careers, Informatics Nursing can be an extremely rewarding career choice for aspiring healthcare workers with an affinity for technology and organization.
+It’s a high-paying job with a great deal of responsibility and high job satisfaction.

-(Click here to see our full list of the highest paying nursing jobs in America).
+(Click here to see our list of the highest-paying nursing jobs in America).

-Continue reading to further explore the field of the Informatics Nursing.
-We will cover how to become an Informatics Nurse, as well as the specific duties, responsibilities, and salary expectations for this important profession.
+Continue reading to explore the field of Informatics Nursing further.
+We will cover how to become an Informatics Nurse and the specific duties, responsibilities, and salary* expectations for this critical profession.

 Informatics Nursing Defined

-Nursing informatics combines nursing, IT, and information sciences to develop medical data systems to help nurses carry out their responsibilities in the safest and most efficient way possible.
+Nursing informatics combines nursing, IT, and information sciences to develop medical data systems to help nurses carry out their responsibilities in the safest and most efficient way.

 All healthcare practitioners share the common goal of improving patient care outcomes.
-Informatics Nurses, however, focus on nothing else by constantly improving upon patient care systems through the use of data and technology.
+Informatics Nurses, however, focus on nothing else by constantly improving patient care systems through data and technology.

-Informatics Nursing is underscored by three foundational pillars.
+Three foundational pillars underscore Informatics Nursing.
 Those pillars are data, information, and knowledge.
 Their primary function is to develop or implement various information technologies within their facilities to improve communications between nurses, patients, and other healthcare administrators.

 Informatics Nurse: Job Description